-- X No long-term employment agreements or change of control agreements - X No guaranteed severance programs - X No tax gross-ups - X No guaranteed salary increases - X No repricing of stock options or stock appreciation rights - X No discounted stock options or stock appreciation rights
+- X No long-term employment agreements or change of control agreements - X No guaranteed severance programs - X No tax gross-ups - X No guaranteed salary increases - No repricing of stock options or stock appreciation rights - No discounted stock options or stock appreciation rights

-For 2020, we had a non-equity incentive compensation plan intended to reward our named executive officers for achievement of corporate, business unit and individual performance goals for that year.
+For 2020, we had a non-equity incentive compensation plan intended to reward our named executive officers for achievement of corporate. business unit and individual performance goals for that year.
 In May 2020, as a result of the potential adverse impact that the COVID-19 pandemic was anticipated to have on our business, senior management implemented, with the approval of the Compensation Committee, a cash conservation and cost reduction plan (the "Cost-Savings Plan") that included, among other cost-saving measures, temporary reductions in executive base salaries and bonus opportunities for the named executive officers.
 The reductions took effect on May 11, 2020 and continued until September 25, 2020 (the "Cost-Savings Period"), the point at which we determined that the Cost-Savings Plan was no longer warranted.
 During the Cost-Savings Period, executive base salaries were reduced by 15% for the CEO and 10% for our other named executive officers.
 In addition to the temporary reductions in base salary, the portion of each named executive officer's target incentive compensation attributable to individual performance during 2020 (representing 25% of the executive's total target incentive compensation) under our 2020 incentive compensation plan was reduced by 30% during the Cost-Savings Period.
 In March 2021, after reviewing our overall financial performance for 2020, the Compensation Committee determined not to make any awards with respect to the portion of each named executive officer's incentive compensation target attributable to corporate performance or business unit performance but did award incentive compensation for achievement of individual performance goals.
-Taking into account the awards for individual performance, the aggregate incentive compensation actually received by our CEO for 2020 represented 20% of his base salary, rather than the targeted 90% of his base salaries, rather than the targeted range of 40% to 60% of their respective base salaries.
+Taking into account the awards for individual performance, the aggregate incentive compensation actually received by our CEO for 2020 represented 20% of his base salary, rather than the targeted 90% of his base salary, and the aggregate incentive compensation actually received by our other named executive officers ranged from approximately 9% to 13% of their respective base salaries, rather than the targeted range of 40% to 60% of their respective base salaries.